vamkat/social-network/backend/shared/go/customtypes/README.md

 - Nullable fields skip validation if empty.
 - Primitives are excluded except slices of custom types.
 - If a field is a slice of a custom type, if a null value is found in that slice validation error is returned.
+- Allows zero values in type that are included in 'alwaysAllowZero' map.

 **Tags**:
 - `validate:"nullable"`: Marks the field as optional; zero values are allowed and skip validation.